ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 and pen write unto thee ; but I trust I
 shall shortly see thee, and wo shall
 speak face to face.&quot; From the above
+inter-view the marriage took place the
+following month.
 </td></tr></table>

 ---